ingoreuter/TYPO3linker/README.md

 ##What does this script do?
 This script creates all needed symbolic links for a TYPO3 setup, if you have the source folder outside your web root.

-**Only TYPO3 6.X is supported.
+**Only TYPO3 6.X and 7.X are supported (it is not tested with TYPO3 8.X).
 Do not use this script for TYPO3 4.X**

 ## How to uese this script